Gamerdudee/holmes-enforcement-model/docs/emergency-notice-AI-enforcement-risks.md

 If this model was not authored ethically:
 - The government would be procedurally defaulted
-- Corporations could be sued for clause interaction
+- Corporations may be automatically bound to clause-triggered debt without awareness
 - Every AI platform could face backlogged royalty violations

 > But this is not a threat.